Frequently Asked Questions

 I don't have time to build this / I want to buy a setup like this.
 Will you sell me a setup like yours?

 Our shop features parts, kits, and pre-assembled products for those who don't want to build or source parts themselves.
 Assembled products are carefully hand built, tested, and calibrated right in the USA.
-New products are continually being added to our shop so check back often.

 Don't see something listed that you're interested in?
 Email us and let us know.
 We are always working on bringing special products on board.

 Take a look at our Brew Day Step by Step guide for a complete walkthrough of how we brew beer on our Electric Brewery setup.
 It includes many videos that show our setup in action throughout the brew day.
 Videos can also be found on our Instagram, Facebook and Twitter feeds.
 Our various Using Your Brewery guides and recipes also include hundreds of pictures and videos.